 Established in 1994, the Northeast Community Garden was created at the Community Center by the LDS church as a part of their sesquicentennial celebration.
-The first year’s crops were farmed in the tradition of early pioneers and produce given to the food bank for Northeast families.
+Volunteers farmed the first year’s crops of the northeast garden in the tradition of the early pioneers.
+In turn, the on-site food bank gave produce to Northeast Families. .
 The gardens were then made available for individual gardening.
-In 2007, to support the expansion of the Community Center, the gardens were relocated to the corner of Liberty and Lacy Street and offered twice the number of garden spaces.
-All were quickly filled.
+In 2007, to support the Community Center’s expansion, the gardens were relocated to the corner of Liberty and Lacy Street and offered twice the garden spaces.

 The garden operates on a corner of the Andrew Rypien Playfield.
 In addition to youth soccer and baseball, the entire field is surrounded by a lighted walking path.
 Comcast employees constructed a nearby play structure.

-Garden spaces are reserved on an annual basis with prior year’s Gardeners having the opportunity to renew their spaces.
-Remaining spaces are rented on a first come, first serve basis.
+Garden spaces are reserved on an annual basis, with prior year’s Gardeners having the opportunity to renew their spaces.
+The remaining spaces are rented on a first-come, first-serve basis.
 Additional spaces are also available at the Pumphouse garden at Crestline and East Hoffman.
-To reserve a space email our Community Garden Coordinator, Nic Bowcut, at firstname.lastname@example.org, or Call 509-487-1603 Ext.217
+To reserve a space, email our Community Garden Coordinator, Nic Bowcut, at firstname.lastname@example.org, or Call 509-487-1603 Ext.
+217